-Roderick Seed is a British flute player based in London UK, who made his Carnegie Hall debut in 2010.
+Roderick Seed is a British flute player based in Surrey and London UK, who made his Carnegie Hall debut in 2010.

-He is the author of "Mastering the Flute with William Bennett", published by Indiana University Press.
-This is a book of exercises based on the teaching of William Bennett.
+He is the author of two books for flute players.
+His first book is "Mastering the Flute with William Bennett", published by Indiana University Press in 2018.
+This is a book of exercises based on the masterful teaching of William Bennett.

-Roderick has given recitals and concerts in venues such as Snape Maltings (Aldeburgh Festival), St Martin in the Fields, St James's Piccadilly and Westminster Cathedral, as well as concert halls in Canada, Hungary, Germany and USA.
-He has played with Vancouver Symphony Orchestra, West Coast Symphony Orchestra, Postmodern Camerata, Prince George Symphony Orchestra, London Octave and has toured Europe as soloist in Malcolm Arnold's Flute Concerto with West Sussex County Orchestra.
-Most recently, he has given concerts and masterclasses in Canada and Japan.
-He has played alongside flautists such as William Bennett and Denis Bouriakov.
-He has been conducted by inspiring artists such as Yan-Pascal Tortelier, Leif Segerstam, Bramwell Tovey, Lahav Shani, Andrew Litton, David Danzmayr, and Jun Märkl.
+Roderick has given recitals and concerts in venues such as Snape Maltings (Aldeburgh Festival), St Martin in the Fields, St James's Piccadilly and Westminster Cathedral, as well as concert halls in Canada, Hungary, Germany, Japan and USA.
+He has played with Vancouver Symphony Orchestra, West Coast Symphony Orchestra, Postmodern Camerata, Prince George Symphony Orchestra, and London Octave.
+As a teenager, he toured Europe as soloist in Malcolm Arnold's Flute Concerto with West Sussex County Youth Orchestra.
+He has played alongside flautists such as William Bennett and Denis Bouriakov and has been conducted by inspiring artists such as Yan-Pascal Tortelier, Leif Segerstam, Bramwell Tovey, Lahav Shani, Andrew Litton, David Danzmayr, and Jun Märkl.

 Roderick is a keen advocate of new music, having worked with many composers whilst still a student.
 He has premiered many chamber works by young composers and also a concerto by Nimrod Borenstein as a result of winning the solo award at the London Concerto Competition.
 In 2010, he gave a premiere of a new work written especially for him by Eddie McGuire at the British Flute Society Convention in Manchester.

 Roderick is an active teacher.
-He was Teaching Assistant at the William Bennett International Flute Summer School in 2009 and 2010.
-He has also given masterclasses at the Royal Academy of Music, Liszt Ferenc Academy in Budapest, and for the Royal Muscat Philharmonic Orchestra in Oman.
+He was Teaching Assistant at the William Bennett International Flute Summer School and has also given masterclasses at the Royal Academy of Music, Liszt Ferenc Academy in Budapest, and for the Royal Muscat Philharmonic Orchestra in Oman.
 He has given classes and concerts in Japan, Canada, USA, and Europe.
-He was on the flute faculty for VSO School of Music in Vancouver and an honorary jury member for the 7th Internet Competition of Young Performers "My Favourite Flute".
-He is a member of the ISM (Incorporated Society of Musicians).
+He was on the flute faculty for VSO School of Music in Vancouver and a jury member for the 7th Internet Competition of Young Performers "My Favourite Flute" based in Russia.

 William Bennett OBE